-6.6.
-Detailed info expert output mode
+7.3.1 Detailed info expert output mode

-For expert users, all input and output parameters are provided in the 'detailed info expert output mode'.
+For expert users, all input and output parameters for time series are provided in the 'detailed info expert output mode'.
 It can be selected when requesting 1 min resolved time series.
 Besides the standard outputs, it provides (as from 3 July 2019 onwards):